davidaurelio/referee-more-assertions/README.md

 - `assert.containsEqualOnce(array, value)` passes if exactly one element in `array` equals `value`.

-- `assert.containsMatchesInOrder(array, matcherA, matcherB, ...)` passes if
+- `assert.containsEqualsInOrder(array, valueA, valueB, ...)` passes if elements
-  elements equaling the passed-in values are contained in the given order.
+  equaling the passed-in values are contained in the given order.

 Contribute
 ----------